 Bear and Bunny Grow Tomatoes amusingly conveys the message that hard work and patience are needed when gardening.
 The illustrations are bold, bright and full of humorous details.
 We love the picture of Bunny’s pool party and my daughter finds it funny when Bunny flies over his garden in a hot air balloon to look for his tomatoes in the weeds.
 The text is easy to read and the short sentences are good for beginner readers.

-This is a great book to use in the classroom for topics on growing things and healthy eating.
-Sequencing cards can be used to help children understand how tomatoes grow and I found some great tomato growing resources for children on foodies.org.
-Bear and Bunny Grow Tomatoes mentions the seasons so it could also be included in a topic on time.
-The story provides a great stimulus for a discussion about how hard work reaps rewards.
+Bear and Bunny Grow Tomatoes is a great book to use in the classroom for topics on growing things and healthy eating.
+Sequencing cards can be used to help children understand how tomatoes grow and the story also mentions the seasons so could also be included in a topic on time.
+The story also provides a great stimulus for a discussion about how hard work reaps rewards.